Anastasiya Kvitko Poses On Her Knees In Skintight Red One-Piece

 “Can I have you for Christmas?” a third user asked.

-One person told Anastasiya that she had “killer hips.”
+A fourth follower told Anastasiya that she had “killer hips.”

-The new photo follows another popular post from earlier this week, where Anastasiya rocked a red and white workout look as she posed with a can of Bang energy drink.
-That post garnered over 791,000 views.
+The new photo follows another popular post from the model that was uploaded earlier this week.
+In that photo, Anastasiya rocked a red and white workout look as she posed with a can of Bang energy drink.
+That snap earned over 791,000 views.